ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 ## Related information

 * App ID provides a default configuration to help with the initial set up of your identity providers.
 Prior to publishing your app, [update the configuration to your own credentials](../services/appid/identity-providers.html).
 You will also be able to [customize the login widget](../services/appid/login-widget.html#login-widget).

+* When you create an OpenWhisk Swift action with a Swift source file(.swift files under `actions` folder), it has to be compiled into a binary before the action is run.
+Once done, subsequent calls to the action are much faster until the container that holds your action is purged.
+This delay is known as the cold-start delay.
+  To avoid the cold-start delay, you can compile your Swift file into a binary and then upload to OpenWhisk in a zip file.
+As you need the OpenWhisk scaffolding, the easiest way to create the binary is to build it within the same environment it runs in. refer [Package an Action as a Swift executable](https://console.bluemix.net/docs/openwhisk/openwhisk_actions.html#creating-swift-actions) for further steps.
+{: swift}